One of the most common reasons people choose to use CBD oil is for stress relief and anxiety.

 In other words, it doesn’t pose a risk of increased anxiety, which many pre-existing anxiety medications and antipsychotics ironically do!

-A slightly more recent (2019) study into the effects of CBD for anxiety also pointed to CBD posing a benefit for anxiety treatment, while simultaneously noting the very small risk of side effects and stating that “CBD appears to be better tolerated than routine psychiatric medications”.
+Another study into the effects of CBD for anxiety also pointed to it posing a benefit for anxiety treatment, while simultaneously noting the very small risk of side effects and stating that “CBD appears to be better tolerated than routine psychiatric medications”.

 While days are early and more studies are required, especially more randomized trials focusing on actual clinical patients, so far the results are very promising for cannabis oil anxiety treatment.